Tattoo Meaning

 American alligator (Alligator mississippiensis) gliding through still water.

 Alligator and crocodile tattoos most commonly mean primal power, ancient patience, and apex-predator calm.
-Egyptian-Sobek-inspired designs draw on the crocodile-god of the Faiyum (see our alligator page).
+Egyptian-Sobek-inspired designs draw on the crocodile-god of the Faiyum (attested in the Pyramid Texts through Ptolemaic temples).
 Florida and Seminole-inspired designs have specific regional-cultural contexts.
 Modern American traditional-style alligator tattoos are often Gulf Coast / Everglades regional identity pieces.

 Frequently asked